DIMINISH KARMIC JUDGEMENT

 There once was an ancient King who had sworn to have a giant boulder thrown at anyone who had committed a serious wrongdoing in his kingdom.
 One day, his only son had got into an accident and he had destroyed a valued landmark in the kingdom.
-The King obviously realized that if he meted out the punishment of having that massive boulder thrown at his son, he would kill him.
+The King obviously realized that if he meted out the punishment, having that massive boulder thrown at his son, the boulder would kill him.
 And yet, the King knew he had to fulfill this decree because his word was an oath and his bond and the decree was now the law of the land.

 This action fulfilled the decree yet it also spared his son’s life